jhaard/MemoryGame/README.md

 :white_check_mark: `feature/sound-implementation` Play background music during gameplay and sound effects when tiles match and when they don't.

-:construction: `feature/start-screen-design` Make the start screen more visually appealing.
+:white_check_mark: `feature/start-screen-design` Make the start screen more visually appealing.
 Create a global stylesheet.
+Also make the UI screen more responsive with tile sizes.

+:construction: `feature/ui-improvements` Create an Error-popup for features that won't be ready with first release.
+Also use this to reload fetch if it is incomplete.
+Inform the user to turn of energy save mode.
+Add a score animation to finish gameplay if time is given.

 :warning:
 ##### Known Issues